oreanroy/learn_modules/sqldb/README.md

 	);
 		to create a table name student with those column fields

+## Insertion and upadations

+	insert into user (username, phone, adress, city, country) values ('orean', '89808020', 'albama 32', 'albama', 'USA');
+		to create an entry int the table

 	UPDATE student set major = 'Bio' WHERE major = 'Biology';
 		change the major value to Bio which has Biology as value